ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throws the appropriate message
 1. The list of registration center is fetched based on the combination of Location Hierarchy level and Text received.
 1. System also fetches the list based on the language code received.
-1. The response contain below mentioned attributes for each registration center
+1. The response contains below mentioned attributes for each registration center
    * Registration Center ID
    * Registration Center Name
    * Longitude